minireference/noBSmath_lessons/tutorials/for_loops_and_vectors.md

   name: python3
 ---

-# For loops and vectors problems
+# For loops and vectors

 ## Prerequisites